Locations

 Map out your 3-year plan for each major server workload: will it remain on-prem, move to Azure, or be decommissioned?
 Maintain SA for those that need upgrades, mobility, or will be used in the cloud (AHB).

-Also, check Microsoft’s policies: Some licensing rules have recently changed to be more cloud-friendly with SA (e.g., passive failover rights for SQL are now included with SA).
+Additionally, review Microsoft’s policies, as some licensing rules have recently been updated to be more cloud-friendly with SA (e.g., passive failover rights for SQL are now included with SA).

 Impact: